test-unit/test-unit/README.md

 programming software development methodology, for Smalltalk's SUnit.
 It allows writing tests, checking results and automated testing in Ruby.

+test-unit ships as part of Ruby's standard library.
+To check which version is included, see https://stdgems.org/test-unit/.
+It's only necessary to install the gem if you need a newer version.

 ## Features

 * test-unit 1.2.3 is the original test-unit, taken